 Funeral Repast: How to Celebrate Your Loved One with Food

-Once the service is over, the family can have a funeral repast as they share a meal, reminisce, grieve, and enjoy one another’s company.
+Once the service is over, the family and close friends can have a funeral repast as they share a meal, reminisce, grieve, and enjoy one another’s company.

-This is frequently done as a reception, but it can also be a private meal at someone’s home or at a restaurant.
-No matter where or how the it is done, nothing brings people together quite like food.
+This is frequently done as a post-funeral reception, but it can also be a private meal at someone’s home or at a local restaurant.
+No matter where or how it is done, nothing brings people together quite like food.

 The repast is not as formal as the funeral.
 People will tend to be a bit more relaxed, loosening their ties and taking off suit coats.